 Root Properties The DSDS spec version this document conforms to.
 One or more documentation groups.
 Each group is a named collection that organizes entities into separate typed arrays — components, tokenGroups, themes, styles, and patterns.
 Multiple groups let a single DSDS file organize entities into logical sections (e.g., one group for foundations, another for components).
 All entity arrays are optional; a group only needs a name.
+Items may be inlined or referenced via a $ref object pointing to another DSDS file.

 Min items: 1

+A single entity document — one component, token, token group, theme, style, or pattern.
+Use this instead of documentation when each entity lives in its own file.
+The kind field on the entity identifies its type.
 URI reference to the DSDS JSON Schema for validation.
 Declares that this DSDS document inherits from another DSDS document — typically a core design system.
 The base document provides the foundational entities.
 This document layers on top, adding or extending entities.
 Enables systems-of-systems architectures where product- or brand-specific systems inherit from a shared core.
 The purpose of the design system as a whole — why it exists, what problems it solves, and who it serves.
 Helps stakeholders, new team members, and external consumers understand the system's intent before exploring individual components or tokens.
 System-level best practices that apply across the entire design system — broad guidance for teams adopting, contributing to, or consuming the system.
 These are not component-specific rules (those live in each entity's guidelines array) but cross-cutting principles like 'always use semantic tokens instead of raw values' or 'test all components at 200% zoom'.
 Each entry is a self-contained rule paired with a rationale.

-Design System Documentation Standard (DSDS) 0.1 — Draft Specification
+Design System Documentation Spec (DSDS) 0.2.1 — Draft Specification

 GitHub